Brautigan > Chronology 1930s-1940s

-During the decades of the 1930s and 1940s, Richard Brautigan was born and raised in the Pacific Northwest, moved about the region frequently with his family, and settled in Eugene, Oregon, where he attended junior high school.
-More information and resources about Brautigan, his life, and work during these decades are below.
+This node of the American Dust website provides comprehensive information about Richard Brautigan's life during the 1930s and 1940s.
+During these decades Brautigan was born and raised in the Pacific Northwest, moved about the region frequently with his family, and settled in Eugene, Oregon, where he attended junior high school.
+More information and resources about Brautigan, his life, and work during the 1930s-1940s is provided below.

 Monday, 18 July 1927

 Lulu Mary Kehoe (1911-2005; commonly called Mary Lou) and Bernard Frederick Brautigan (1908-1994) married in Tacoma, Pierce County, Washington.
 Their marriage ceremony was performed by Frank A. McGuire, Justice of the Peace, Tacoma, Washington.
 Witnesses to the marriage were Mrs. William Morisette (Rebecca, Bernard's mother) and Eleanor Morisette (Bernard's step-sister).
 Their marriage certificate notes Mary Lou's address as 813 East 56th Street, Tacoma, Washington; Bernard's as 314 1/2 East 26th Street, Tacoma, Washington.
 Both were eighteen.
 Their first and only child was Richard Gary Brautigan, born 1935.
 See Biography > Family.

 No listing for either Mary Lou of Bernard in Tacoma City Directory

 "Lulu and Ben Brautigan" reported living at 1945 Fawcetta [sic] Avenue, Tacoma, Washington (Tacoma City Directory).